 What is the difference between a garden cart and a wheelbarrow?

 Wheelbarrows have sloping sides and one to two wheels in the front.
 The user walks behind a wheelbarrow and uses the two handles on the back to maneuver it.
 Garden carts, on the other hand, have flat bottoms and straight sides.
 They often feature two or more large wheels, and a single handle at the front to pull them along.

 Since garden carts have lower centers of gravity, they tend to be more stable than wheelbarrows.
 They also have lower beds, which makes them easier to load and unload.
-Another advantage of a garden cart versus a wheelbarrow: “They are designed to be more ergonomic on the back and provide better support for lifting and dumping,” says master gardener McKenzy Winkler.
+Another advantage of a garden cart versus a wheelbarrow: “They are designed to be more ergonomic on the back and provide better support for lifting and dumping,” says Winkler.
 In general, garden carts, especially heavy-duty models, are also better at handling heavier loads.

 Why Trust The Spruce

 This article was written by Sage McHugh, a lifestyle writer for The Spruce who specializes in the home and garden sector.
 For expert insight, she interviewed McKenzy Winkler, a master gardener and herb farmer based in Pennsylvania.
 To select the best garden carts for this roundup, she considered dozens of products, carefully evaluating their material, weight capacity, and assembly requirements.
-Sage also took hundreds of customer reviews, as well as write-ups from third-party websites into consideration.
+McHugh also took hundreds of customer reviews, as well as write-ups from third-party websites into consideration.